 An employee’s probation period cannot be longer than six months, including any renewals.
 If the employee is a manager, the probation period can be extended up to eight months.
 The probation period can only be renewed once with the employee’s written consent before the initial trial period ends.
 If the employee does not agree to the extension in writing, the probation period is considered completed and the employee is hired permanently.

-What are the rules for overtime pay?
+What are the rules for overtime pay in Cameroon?

 Any hours worked beyond the regular 40-hour workweek are considered overtime and are compensated as follows: